arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/post_api_control_pregel_start.md

 specified, a default value may be used.
 In addition, the value of "parallelism" may be effectively capped at some server-specific value.

 The option "useMemoryMaps" controls whether to use disk based files to store temporary results.
 This might make the computation disk-bound, but allows you to run computations which would not fit into main memory.
 It is recommended to set this flag for larger datasets.

-The attrbiute "shardKeyAttribute" specifies the shard key that edge collections are sharded after (default: `"vertex"`).
+The attribute "shardKeyAttribute" specifies the shard key that edge collections are sharded after (default: `"vertex"`).

 @RESTDESCRIPTION